josephmicheal/wiremock-testing/README.md

 To test a system, all dependent systems can’t be set up or handled if there are many dependent systems with different use cases.
 Easyway is to mock them for integration testing.

 ## Insomnia Setup:
-There are systems are there,
+These are systems which are there,

 1, System to be tested and 2, Dependent system of System to be tested